flightjs/flight/doc/base_api.md

 #### `handler`: Function | Object | String

 Either a function (callback) to be invoked, a map of targets and callbacks, or a string (event name) to be triggered.
+In the handler, `this` is bound to the component, not the receiving element (e.g. `this.node`).

 Example of `handler` being a function: